fluowhy/Webcam-Style-Transfer-Video-Temporal-Consistency/README.md

 ## Installation <a name="installations"></a>

-The following instructions were tested with Ubuntu 18.04.
+The following instructions were tested on Ubuntu 18.04.

 Install gcc and g++:
 ```